Auditory Nerve Function Worsens With Age

 Based on our results, we recommend that scientists studying noise exposure history and auditory nerve function carefully consider the design of their studies and exercise caution when interpreting their results.

-James W. Dias, Ph.D., is a 2022–23 Emerging Research Grants scientist, and Carolyn McClaskey, Ph.D., is 2023–2024 ERG scientist, generously funded by Royal Arch Research Assistance.
-They are assistant professors in the department of otolaryngology–head and neck surgery at the Medical University of South Carolina, along with the paper’s coauthor and HHF Board of Directors member Judy Dubno, Ph.D.
+James W. Dias, Ph.D., is a 2022–23 Emerging Research Grants scientist funded by the Meringoff Family Foundation, and Carolyn McClaskey, Ph.D., is a 2023–24 ERG scientist funded by Royal Arch Research Assistance.
+They are assistant professors in the department of otolaryngology–head and neck surgery at the Medical University of South Carolina, where coauthor Judy Dubno, Ph.D., a 1986–88 ERG scientist, is a distinguished university professor and director of research.

 The Latest Blog Posts